Back to: Trading with Smart Money

 - Liquidity hunting

-Sometimes, a fake order block is formed by smart money to induce traders to take an entry, and then they hit their stop loss to take liquidity. here is one example.
+Sometimes, smart money forms a fake order block to induce traders to make an entry, and then they hit their stop loss to take liquidity.
+Here is one example.

 Step4: Smart Money Sniper Entry in Order Block

-First, decide which types of trade because depend on open trend entry technique change.
+First, decide which types of trade because they depend on open trend entry technique change.

 - Trend continuous entry